What is a supertaster?

 Our service helps new and existing brands to develop and test concepts and products using a wide array of consumer and business research.
 Covering a wide range of sectors like food and drink.

-How can you tell if you’re a supertaster?
+How can I tell I'm a supertaster?

 There are a few telltale signs that could signal whether you’re a supertaster, these are;